 Figure 8 presents a map of the Δ WTC for Sentinel-3A only for SAR correction on the left and PLRM correction on the right.
 For this cycle, the maps show geographical patterns expected for this parameter.
 Note that the color scale is centered to the mean value.
-The comparison with Jason2 map of Δ WTC (Figure 9) shows similarities although Sentinel-3A Δ WTC is larger than Jason2 because of their different instrument configuration.
+The comparison with Jason-3 map of Δ WTC (Figure 9) shows similarities although Sentinel-3A Δ WTC is larger than Jason3 because of their different instrument configuration.

-Figure 7: Histograms of MWR-ECMWF difference of wet tropospheric correction for SARAL/MWR , Jason3/AMR and Sentinel-3A/MWR SAR and PLRM (selection of latitude between -60°/60° for all instruments)
+Figure 7: Histograms of MWR-ECMWF difference of wet tropospheric correction for SARAL/MWR , Jason3/AMR and Sentinel-3A/MWR SAR and PLRM (selection of latitude between -60°/60° for all instruments, distance to shoreline >50km for S3A)